Our vision:

 How do I replace a well?

-For all well replacements, you need to complete a Well Site Application (links to the paper or online application can be found below in the Drinking Water Applications section) and obtain formal approval before you start construction.
-After we approve your well site, we will need the following items to approve your water supply:
+For all well replacements, you need to complete a Well Site Inspection Application for approval before you start construction.
+After approving the well site, we will need the following items to approve your water supply:

-A Health District inspector will inspect the well site for compliance prior to issuing the authorization to drill and then they will inspect again during the drilling process.
+The Health District will inspect the well site before authorizing drilling.
+They will inspect again during the drilling process.

-Your well driller will submit a copy of the water-well construction report (called a well log).
+Your well driller must submit a copy of the water-well construction report (also called a well log).

-A copy of the pump test (usually performed by your well driller) will be submitted that proves your well produces at least five gallons of water per minute per residential connection.
+Submit a copy of the pump test (usually done by your well driller) that proves your well produces at least five gallons of water per minute per residential connection.

 A copy of a bacteria test (performed by a state-approved lab) is required showing that there are no bacteria in the well water.